PavelPZ/riverpod_navigator/README.md

 ...
 ```

-and in test like this:
+and in the test code:

 ```dart
   await navigTest(navigator.toBook(2).navigate, 'home/book;id=2');